 Welcome and thank you for viewing my page.

-All of us go through difficult and overwhelming times in our lives that can result in us feeling alone and confused.
+All of us go through difficult and overwhelming times in our lives that can result in us feeling anxious, alone and confused.
 We are often reluctant to share our feelings with friends and family for fear of worrying or upsetting them.
-I'm guessing that as you're here this may apply to you right now.
-There is no need to face your problems alone and talking it through with someone trained to help and support you can ease distress and enable you to work out what you need to move forward.
+I'm guessing that as you're here this may be how you are feeling right now ?
+There is no need to face your problems alone and talking them through with someone trained to help and support you can ease distress and enable you to work out what you need to move forward.

 Together we can explore your feelings, thoughts, anxieties, memories or anything else you choose to bring.
 I will offer you a safe, confidential space where you can be yourself.
 You can expect to be listened to, understood and respected - free from interruption, judgement or assumption.

 My approach is Person-Centred, which means that it is you who decides what you would like us to work on together and at what pace.
-This will enable you to unlock your own solutions and discover what you need to do.
-Increased self-awareness leads to the identification of new perspectives and options, bringing greater clarity.
-When we are able to find our own answers, they have more meaning to us and are more effective and enduring.
+This will enable you to unlock your own solutions and discover what you would like to do.
+Increased self-awareness leads to the identification of new perspectives and options and brings greater clarity.
+When we are able to find our own answers, they have more meaning to us and are more effective and lasting.

 Effective counselling is very much dependant on the strength, trust and connection within each unique therapeutic relationship.
-I, therefore, suggest we arrange an initial telephone call of up to 30 minutes to help us to decide whether I am the right person to accompany you on your counselling journey.
+Therefore, I suggest we arrange an initial telephone call of up to 30 minutes to help us to decide whether I am the right person to accompany you on your counselling journey.